sheilbronn/Manage-Gluon-MQTT/README.md

 * localclients: Amount and fingerprints of clients attached to the node
 * nodeinfo ...
 * neighbours ...
-* statistics: JSON results from the invocation of ``gluon-neighbour-info´´ with these commands as the resp. option.
+* statistics: JSON results from the invocation of `gluon-neighbour-info` with these commands as the resp. option.
-* gluon-show-site: JSON info from command ``gluon-show-site´´
+* gluon-show-site: JSON info from command `gluon-show-site`
 * reboot: Reboot the node (limited to A,B)

 ### Example invocations

-(to be documented after refactoring)
+[ ] to be documented after refactoring.

 ### Notes / Comments

-* Script needs heavy refactoring
+- [ ] Script needs heavy refactoring
-* To ease debugging of the installation consider using the script mqtt-grep-color (from my other Github repo)
+- [ ] Handle more diffrent Gluon versions gracefully